Xfennec/nosee/README.md

  - rescheduling
  - GOOD and BAD alerts
  - configuration "summary" command
- - extensive configuration validation
+ - extensive configuration validation (and connection tests)
  - alert examples (pushover, SMS, …)
- - probe examples !
+ - probe examples!
  - script caching

 What is the future of Nosee?
 (WIP)